 I am drawn to and intrigued by cultural diversity, socioeconomic themes, history, design and architecture.
 As strong visual and symbolic sparks, these arenas ultimately inform my creative process and evolution.

 My work probes ideas of identity, connection and isolation within a variety of environments, including remote and often inaccessible areas.
-Inherent in my photographs one may find a confrontation between traditional and modern facets of life.
+Inherent in my photographs one may discern a confrontation between traditional and modern facets of life, as well as an amalgamation of environmental study and indirect portraiture.
 Stillness, irregularity, and deviations in subjects secluded from view or concealed in plain sight become priority; I favor the hushed and hidden settings amid spaces, people, and memory, to better understand the human condition.
 Such subjects incite a sense of wonder and meaning beyond the conventionally social and psychological spaces in which we navigate.

 Photography’s malleability emboldens life by communicating ideas and stories across borders in accessible manners.
 I believe in it as an imperative and continually-evolving visual medium.
 Moreover, we live in societies that broadcast a rapid and unremitting profusion of stimuli–images, journalism, ideals, stereotypes, marketing and technology–inundating our waking lives and shaping our belief systems.
 Naturally, we may feel overwhelmed in this infinitely complex tangle of hyperbolic associations.